rotemdan/grammar-composer/README.md

 npm install grammar-composer
 ```

-And also the related regular expression generator:
+And also the related regular expression generator package:
 ```
 npm install regexp-composer
 ```